-CHIEFTAIN Jacob Hoon (8) gets tangled up in a herd of Mules during Friday's homecoming loss to Muleshoe. photo by dana jameson Friona was unable to move kick opportunity he has had. the ball on its first four His only missed points have possessions, but got a boost come when the snap was when they stopped a Muleshoe bad, and he didn't get a fourth-down try from the chance to kick. visitors' own 32 yard line. end, to the Muleshoe 17; Pedro Ramos gained six, and Sergio Saenz gave Friona a first and goal with a ten-yard Davila returned the faver scamper to the MHS one.
-Saenz went over on the next play.
-Antonio Monreal's kick was true, and Friona had tied the game at 7-7 with 7:53 remaining before stiffened, forcing a pair of halftime..
-A short time later, Field, who had suffered a bad ankle sprain against Post, reinjured his foot, and left the game for As if to even things out, before the quarter ended, Muleshoe QB Landon Sheets. like Field a senior, suffered a dislocated shoulder when he hit a down marker, and also missed the remainder of the game.
+CHIEFTAIN junior linebacker David Mendez (58) "played his heart out" against Muleshoe, according to coaches.
+Above, he returns an interception as Marc Haile (15) blocks.
+Below, he gets congratulations from defensive coordinator Mike Fair.
+Mendez had 2 unassisted tackles, 9 ron carr photos who had suffered a bad ankle sprain against Post, reinjured his foot, and left the game for good.
+As if to even things out, before the quarter ended, Muleshoe QB Landon Sheets, like Field a senior, suffered a dislocated shoulder when he hit a down marker, and also missed the remainder of the game.
 Neither team had much yardage the rest of the half, which ended in a 7-all tie.

 Friona caught a break when the Muleshoe center hiked the ball 'way over the punter's head, resulting in a 38-yard loss.
 Friona took over on the Mules' ten-yard line.
-QB But Fairweather's pitchout on third down was fumbled, and the Mules dodged the bullet.
+But QB Derek Fairweather's pitchout on third down was fumbled, and the Mules dodged the bullet.
 Muleshoe picked up a pair of first downs, out to midfield, but David Mendez gave Friona a shot in the arm when he intercepted an MHS pass on a third-down play, and raced 39 yards with the ball, to the Muleshoe 17.
 Saenz gained eight yards to the nine, and Jason Gutierrez went around right end and into the end zone.
 Monreal was perfect, and Friona took a 14-7 lead with 1:08 left in the third quarter.
-Monreal has nailed every Muleshoe made three first Field ran 16 yards around downs in its next possession, but fumbled and Juan Chico recovered.
-But a little later, David when he fumbled a Muleshee punt, and the Mules recovered at the Friona 15 with 8:21 left in the game.
-The Chieftain defense losses, and a fourth-down pass was overthrown.
-Friona took over with 7:09 left in the game, and was doing a good job of running out the clock.
+Monreal has nailed every Friona took over with 7:05 left in the game, and was doing a good job of running out the clock.
 The Chiefs made a pair of first downs, one on a 16-yard run into the secondary by Gutierrez.
 Two plays later, the Chieftains were called for a dead ball foul, moving them from the Muleshoe 42 back to their own 42.
-That forced a punt, and Muleshoe took Prior to the penalty (which also stopped a moving clock), Friona had taken almost four minutes off the clock with their drive.
+That forced a punt, and Muleshoe took over.
+Prior to the penalty (which also stopped a moving clock), Friona had taken almost four minutes off the clock with their drive.
 Muleshoe took over with 2:24 remaining.
 The aroused Mules gained 12 and 30 yards on passes, and got into the end zone on two runs.
 Reserve QB Tyler Wood ran around right end for the crucial two points, with 1:27 left to play, and that would prove the difference in the 15-14 game.
 Friona tried three passes, but couldn't connect.

 Had the Chieftains been able to get at least a field goal after the bad Mules' snap set Friona up inside the Muleshoe ten, the last-minute points-after conversion would have been meaningless.
-Muleshoe trimmed Friona's all-time lead in the series to
+Muleshoe trimmed Friona's all-time lead in the series to 27-25-1.